I categorised all 312 DILR questions from CAT 2021-2025. Tables alone are 20% of the section.

 |---|---|---|

 Do not skip any major format entirely.
-A single unusual year (like 2023) can wreck a result if you've drilled only one type.
+A single unusual year can wreck a result if preparation has been one-dimensional.

 Put this into practice